Sipley/FunctionalGenomics/README.md

 # FunctionalGenomics
-Supplementary info including 'Daphnia punk' pipeline ('new Tuxedo' pipeline modified with EdgeR and DESeq for differential gene expression analysis) & DGE results from caloric restriction in _Daphnia pulex_ experiment
+Supplementary info for effect of caloric restriction on gene expression in _Daphnia pulex_ experiment